just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Caesar-Cipher-App.rst

       <pre>PLAIN_ALPHABET:   abcdefghijklmnopqrstuvwxyz
     CIPHER_ALPHABET:  DEFGHIJKLMNOPQRSTUVWXYZABC</pre>
     </li>
-    <li>Encrypt a short message for your partner by hand using the cipher_alphabet with shift 3 above.
+    <li style="margin-bottom: 5px;">Encrypt a short message for your partner by hand using the cipher alphabet with shift 3 above.
 Trade the encrypted messages and decrypt them by hand.
 Use the widget to check your answer.   </li>
-    <li>Create the CIPHER_ALPHABET that would result from a Caesar shift of 5.
+    <li style="margin-bottom: 5px;">Create the CIPHER_ALPHABET that would result from a Caesar shift of 5.
 Use the widget above on some letters with shift 5 to check your answer.</li>
     <li>Try the self-check exercises below.</li>
     </ol>